About the course:

 For more information:

-Please talk to you science teacher about the possibility of studying BTEC Applied Science in the sixth form, or you may choose to talk to the people listed below:
+If you are an internal applicant, please talk to your science teacher about the possibility of studying BTEC Applied Science in the sixth form.
+Or you may choose to talk to Mrs K Weston (Senior Lead Science)